rampanwar97/health-caretaker/README.md

 ### Docker Images

-After a successful build, the image will be available as:
+After a successful build, the images will be available as:
-- `your-username/health-caretaker:your-tag-name`
+- `your-username/health-caretaker:your-tag-name` (specific version)

-For example:
+- `your-username/health-caretaker:latest` (always points to the most recent build)

+For example, when you push tag `v1.0.0`:
 - `your-username/health-caretaker:v1.0.0`
-- `your-username/health-caretaker:release-2024-01-15`
-- `your-username/health-caretaker:latest`
+- `your-username/health-caretaker:latest` (updated to v1.0.0)

 For detailed CI/CD setup instructions, see [.github/README.md](.github/README.md).